wmo-im/wis2box-training/documentation/docs/en/practical-sessions/decoding-data.md

 Read the instructions in the notebook and run the cells to decode the downloaded data for the global ensemble prediction.
 Run each cell by clicking on the cell and then clicking the run button in the toolbar or by pressing `Shift+Enter`.

-At the end you should see a map of displaying Pressure reduced to MSL (mean sea level):
+At the end of the notebook you should see a map of displaying Pressure reduced to MSL (mean sea level):

 ![Global ensemble prediction temperature](../assets/img/grib2-global-ensemble-prediction-map.png)

 !!! question

     The result displays the temperature at 2 meters above ground level.
-How would you update the notebook to display the wind speed at 10 meters above ground level ?
+How would you update the notebook to display the wind speed at 10 meters above ground level?

 ??? success "Click to reveal answer"